Nightstands & Bedside Tables

 You can also create contrast by selecting nightstands and dressers that are seemingly opposites.
 For example, pair white nightstands with a black dresser, or a colorful dresser with natural wood nightstands.
 On the other hand, if you do like the ease of matching furniture, my bedroom sets make it simple to find coordinating pieces.

-Having two nightstands is completely optional.
-If you’re a solo sleeper or simply don’t have enough room, one nightstand will work!
+Having two nightstands is completely optional!
+If you’re a solo sleeper or simply don’t have enough room, one nightstand will do just fine.
 For some, the symmetrical appearance of two bedside tables is a must, but for others it comes down to storage.
-However, if these aren’t concerns for you, there’s no need for two nightstands.
+However, if these aren’t concerns for you, there’s no need for two nightstands!
 If you’re tight on space, consider a short dresser that can double as one of your bed tables.

 Nightstands have a relatively small surface, so restraint is key when deciding what to put on it.
 Some of your essential items, like a lamp, vase, alarm clock or candle, can do double duty if you choose stylish versions of them.
 Aim for less than three decorative items for your bedroom end table in order to avoid clutter that can be distracting when you’re trying to sleep.